Causal Invariance Learning via Efficient Nonconvex Optimization: Computationally Efficient Causal Invariance Learning

-Now, we present the main idea for the proof of Theorem \ref{thm: convergence theorem - penal - population - any b}, which relies on the expression for the risk $\Eb[\ell(\X{e},\Y{e};b)]$, under the additive intervention regime specified in Condition \ref{cond: additive intervention}: { }where the full-rank matrix $\Gbf \in \mathbb{R}^{p\times p}$, the positive definite matrix $\Hbf\succeq 0$ and the vector $h\in \mathbb{R}^{p}$ are defined in the Appendix.
-The risk expression \eqref{eq: main risk expression} reveals that the first-order term involving $b-\beta^*$ remains invariant across environments, while the second-order terms vary with the interventions $\Eb[\del{e}\delT{e}]$.
-The proof proceeds in three steps:
+We sketch the main ideas for the proof of Theorem \ref{thm: convergence theorem - penal - population - any b}.
+The argument relies on the following expression for the population prediction risk $\Eb[\Y{e}-b^\intercal \X{e}]^2$ under the additive intervention regime:

+where $v\in \mathbb{R}^{p}$ is a constant vector whose explicit expression is given in Appendix Lemma \ref{lemma: expression of risk}.
+The risk expression \eqref{eq: main risk expression} reveals that the linear(first-order) term involving $b-\beta^*$ remains invariant across environments, while the quadratic (second-order) terms depend on the environment-specific $\Eb[\X{e}X^{e\intercal}]$.
+The proof sketch proceeds in three steps.